rapidsai/devcontainers/USAGE_IN_PROJECT.md

 @ <hostname>`.
 You're done!
 Any terminal you open will have the build environment activated appropriately.

-7. Check the contributing guide in your repo for further instructions.
-The devcontainers adds build scripts that fit general usage.
+7. The devcontainers adds build scripts that fit general usage.
 Type `build-` and hit `TAB` to see options for your project.
+Check the contributing guide in your repo for further instructions.

 **Exiting the devcontainer**

-If you are in VS Code and you need to return to your host machine (local or SSH), you can run `Dev Containers: Reopen in SSH`.
+If you are in a VS Code devcontainer on a remote (SSH) machine, you can run `CTRL|CMD + SHIFT + P` and select `Dev Containers: Reopen in SSH` to return to your host machine.

 ### Docker (Manual Approach)

 Your project may have its own launch scripts that account for options in libraries and/or tools.
-The steps here should work with any repo that uses devcontainers, but the repo-specific scripts will probably work better.
+The steps here should work with any repo that uses devcontainers, but any repo-specific scripts and instructions will probably work better.

 **Prerequisites**